bahmutov/npm-quick-run/README.md

 * [nrun](https://github.com/2do2go/nrun) is very similar to this project, but the script name completion is done via shell script, see [the relevant issue](https://github.com/2do2go/nrun/issues/3).

+### Benefits compared to similar projects

+* `npm-quick-run` is cross platform - the command completion is done in JS
+* Boilerplate NPM error output is filtered out automatically
+* Most commands require typing only 3 characters - 2 for the tool itself "nr" and 1 character for the the script label

 ### Small print

 Author: Gleb Bahmutov &copy; 2015